Working with Your Website Designer – How to Write for Your Business Website

 Do this for all the pages.
 Don’t rush this part of the process!
 I save these notes for myself and our clients because they are MASSIVE idea generators.
 They are valuable for a variety of marketing materials – blog post ideas, memes, video topics, and more.

-Layout and Organize
+Steps 3-5: Layout and Organize

 3. Next, I think about the layout of the pages.
 Today, most website pages are not full article-style layouts.
 Many times, they are short paragraphs and sections like a print brochure.
 Concepts in bits and pieces with images.
-So, knowing how you will layout the content will help you to organize the ideas into actual page content.
+So, knowing how you will layout the content will help you to organize your ideas into actual page content.
 Talk with your website designer, especially if you don’t know how they plan the lower page layouts to look.
-Get a mockup for custom layouts.
+Get a mock-up for custom layouts.

 4. Once you get the layout, your mind will start to compose the words from the brainstorm session to fit it.